blchinezu/cec-client-mqtt-bridge/README.md

 ### Description

-This lets you send commands and receive answers to/from the `cec-client` binary through MQTT.
+This lets you send commands and receive answers from the `cec-client` binary through MQTT.

  - To send commands you publish into `cec/client/tx`